lshift/diffa/doc/glossary.md

 * the identifier of the entity
 * the business date of the entity
-* (otpionally) the a timestamp of when the particpant last updated the entity
+* (optionally) the a timestamp of when the particpant last updated the entity
 * a digest string containing the [version][] of the [entity][]

 ## Event